Limokip/Limokip/README.md

 - 👋 Hi, I’m AARON KIPLIMO BOIT
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning python advanced
 - 💞️ I’m looking to collaborate on Improving Flask
-- 📫 How to reach me @whatsapp +254700032722("text me if you want me to participate in your project")
+- 📫 How to reach me @whatsapp +254700032722
 - Thanks in advance!

 <!---